Xilinx/Vitis_Libraries/security/docs/src/guide_L1/benchmark/hmacSha1.rst

 hmacSha1
 ========

-To profile performance of hmacSha1, we prepare a datapack of 512K messages, each message is 1Kbyte, key length is 256bits.
-We have 4 kernels, each kernel has 16 PUs.
+To profile performance of hmacSha1, prepare a datapack of 512K messages, each message is 1Kbyte, key length is 256bits.
+You have four kernels, each kernel has 16 PUs.
-Kernel utilization and throughput is shown in table below.
+Kernel utilization and throughput are shown in the following table.

 Executable Usage
 ================